MiharisoaSylviane/phd_ir_mapping/README.md

   - Population density, (~timeframe to identify)(WorldPop/MAP; UN-adjusted 2021–2030)
   - pesticide use (~timeframe and source to identify)

-> Exact file paths and schemas will be documented in `configs/` as the code stabilizes.
+> Exact file paths and schemas will be documented as the code stabilizes.

 ## Notation
 We will develop and add notation through times of coding